 4. Try to keep the tooth moist, either inside the mouth, in milk, or in a tooth preservation kit.

-5. Consult an endodontist or dentist within 30 minutes of the injury.
+5. Consult an endodontist or dentist in Concord CA within 30 minutes of the injury.

 What Treatment Will Be Done